Devil May Cry 3: Dante's Awakening: Gameplay

-The gameplay in Devil May Cry 3 consists of levels, missions, in which players battle enemies, carry out platforming tasks and solve puzzles to progress through the story.
+The gameplay in Devil May Cry 3 consists of missions, in which players battle enemies, carry out platforming tasks and solve puzzles to progress through the story.
 The player's performance in each mission is graded from D through C, B and A, with top marks of S and SS.
 Grades are based on time taken to complete a mission, the number of red orbs (currency obtained from defeated enemies) gathered, "stylish" combat, item usage and damage received.
 The games tracks stylish combat by an on-screen gauge, which is the performance of a series of attacks ("combos") while avoiding damage.
 The longer a player attacks without repetition and evades damage, the higher the score.
 The gauge registers "Dope" after a few attacks, progressing through "Crazy", "Blast", "Alright", "Sweet", "SShowtime" to peak at "SSStylish".
 If Dante receives damage, the style rating falls; if the gauge is "Crazy" or below, it will reset.
 Devil May Cry 3s battle system allows a player to link attacks, with each weapon having a set number of attacks.

 Devil Trigger is a mechanic which enables the player's character to assume a demonic form.
 This alters the character's appearance, increases attack and defense, restores health and enables special attacks.
 This is a departure from the previous titles, where Dante draws power from weapons and items he procures throughout the game.
 The Devil Trigger state lasts as long as there is energy in the Devil Trigger gauge; the gauge rises by attacking or taunting enemies in normal mode, and falls when using the Devil Trigger transformation or other abilities using Devil Trigger power.
 The Devil Trigger mode is not available to Dante until one-third of the way through the game, while Vergil, playable in the special edition, has the ability at the outset.